-be self-sustaining and capable of

-absorbing the costs of expansion.

-Organised agriculture in the Prince Albert Local Municipality

-Western Cape supports the Trince Albert Local Wallerpality

-implementation of empowerment

-projects anchored in onion seed

-production.
-The local authority

-and local farmers have a

-convergence of interests to

-establish onion seed and olive

-product production on land

-belonging to local farmers that will

-simultaneously: Extend the

-existing onion seed and olive

-product production area by at

-Onion Seed & Olive Production least 30 hectares; Create

-sustainable skilled and unskilled

-employment opportunities;

-Facilitate empowerment

-partnerships; and Take off filtered
+partnerships; and Take off

-sewerage water that presently
+filtered sewerage water that

-seeps into the environment and
+presently seeps into the

+environment and poses a

-poses a significant threat to the
+significant threat to the

 environment.
-The estimated costs
+The estimated

-of establishing both the onion seed
+costs of establishing both the

+1 1 1 1 1 1 1 1 1 1 1 1 1 1

-and olive product projects
+onion seed and olive product

+projects including infrastructure

+projects including infrastructure and irrigation is in the order of

-including infrastructure and
+projects including infrastructure and irrigation is in the order of R2.5 million.

+Dry Fruit Project in Leeu- projects including infrastructure and irrigation is in the order of R2.5 million.
+Project of DRDLR.
+No Prince Albert Local Municipality

-irrigation is in the order of R2.5
+Gamka projects including infrastructure and irrigation is in the order of R2.5 million.
+Project of DRDLR.
+No information available.

-million.

-Down Smith Businest in Lance Country Project of DRDLR.
-No information Prince Albert Local Municipality
+- projects including infrastructure and irrigation is in the order of R2.5 million.
+Project of DRDLR.
+No Prince Albert Local Municipality Central Karoo District Municipality

-Dry Fruit Project in Leeu-Gamka available.

-This project involves establishing Central Karoo District Municipality

-and maintenance of vegetable

-gardens in each of the towns of
+& Vegetable Gardens in the vegetable gardens in each of the

+Central Karoo District towns of Murraysburg,

-Murraysburg, Merweville,
+Municipality Merweville, Nelspoort, Prince

-Nelspoort, Prince albert, Leeu
+albert, Leeu Gamka,

-Gamka, Klaarstroom, Laingsburg,
+Klaarstroom, Laingsburg,

 Matjiesfontein and Vleiland.

-Sustainable production plans for a
+Sustainable production plans for

-Facilitating the Initiation of variety of vegetables to be grown
+a variety of vegetables to be

-Agriculture Production Hubs & according to the season and
+grown according to the season

-Vegetable Gardens in the Central market demand.
-Marketing plan to
+and market demand.
+Marketing

-Karoo District Municipality retail the produce to local entities
+plan to retail the produce to local

-such as Hotels, hospitals, elderly
+entities such as Hotels, hospitals,

-homes, guest houses, schools,
+elderly homes, guest houses,

+schools, retail shops,

-retail shops, supermarkets and in
+supermarkets and in

 neighbouring towns.
 The direct

-project beneficiaries would be the

-project beneficiaries would be the
+project beneficiaries would be

+the project members and their

 households.
-A minimum of 15 - 20
+A minimum of 15 -

-Households.
-A millimum of 15 - 20

-people per town can be involved
+20 people per town can be

-provided a 10 Ha tree and 5 Ha
+involved provided a 10 Ha tree

-vegetable projects are launched.
-A
+and 5 Ha vegetable projects are

-well-designed plan for seasonal
+launched.
+A well-designed plan

-planting and harvest will have to
+for seasonal planting and harvest

-be developed and also in
+will have to be developed and

-accordance with the demands of
+also in accordance with the

-the local markets.
+demands of the local markets.